tpayne/docker-examples/README.md

 	ubuntu                               latest              ccc6e87d482b        3 weeks ago         64.2MB
 	busybox                              latest              6d5fcfe5ff17        6 weeks ago         1.22MB

 The `docker images` command lists all the images you have created.
-You can then run them via...
+You can then run them via the `docker run` command as shown in the example below...

 	% docker run -i -t dockerfiledevenv.img
 	[root@21b717998a7c /]# df -H